Irfan-Chowdhury/DevProNotes/pages/LinuxDailyCommand.md

 1. PC Shutdwon: `shutdwon now`
 1. PC Restart: `sudo shutdwon -r now`

+## How to install any software from downloads folder
+1. `cd Downloads`
+1. `ls`
+1. `sudo apt install ./discord-0.0.47.deb`

+to install all software in one command : `sudo apt install docker-desktop-4.17.0-amd64.deb  firefox.tmp  microsoft-edge-dev_112.0.1702.3-1_amd64.deb`

 ## visible `.git` folder in ubuntu
 - Open the file manager or terminal on your Ubuntu system